 - 'URL' column will contain the URL feed.

 - Policy Installation failed when maximum number dynamic objects was reached (The default value is 5000): refer to sk167576.

-- It is recommended to avoid more than 30,000 changes per update as it will affect user experience.
+- We recommend that you avoid more than 30,000 changes per update as it will affect user experience.